www.kevinrdshepherd.info

 Angus Robertson MP

-Like Jespersen, Angus Robertson never met my mother or other dissidents, and he has doubtless been cued to believe that the strategy of avoiding “personal dialogue” is appropriate for the intentional community.
-Yet these people have been advertising for many years their prowess in “conflict resolution” and presumed achievements such as “unconditional love.”
+Like Jespersen, Angus Robertson never met my mother or other dissidents.
+He has doubtless been cued to believe that the strategy of avoiding “personal dialogue” is appropriate for the intentional community.
+Yet those people have been advertising for many years their prowess in “conflict resolution” and presumed achievements such as “unconditional love.”
 Those claims are regarded by critics as facesaver myths.

 An alternative is provided by the Foundation Director.
 You are given the contact names of two longstanding Trustees of the Foundation, namely Edward Posey and Lady Diana Whitmore.
 Unfortunately, their abilities of objective appraisal are in strong doubt.
 These two entities are named in Castro’s Hypocrisy and Dissent (see the index, pp. 238, 240) as being amongst the elite Trustees who failed to respond to pressing requests for a democratic internal enquiry and the investigation of complaints.
 The intentional community had no room for due investigations, only the intentions of the dictators.
 The panel of Foundation Trustees were a totally useless resort in cases of emergency, following a party line that was extremely rigid.

 Five dissidents could get nowhere by contacting the Trustees, who referred all matters to the unyielding management.
-Everything was decided by the management, and there could be no appeal.
+Everything was decided by the management.
+There could be no appeal.
 The Trustees merely enjoyed status roles.
 Dissidents described them as callous, unfeeling, and irresponsible.
-Both Posey and Whitmore have strong “new age” associations that do not necessarily command credence elsewhere, and their elevation (by Jespersen) above a protesting victim in this instance may be considered very questionable in view of published documentation.
+Both Posey and Whitmore have strong "new age" associations that do not necessarily command credence elsewhere.
+Their elevation (by Jespersen) above a protesting victim in this instance, may be considered very questionable in view of published documentation.

 The Jespersen dismissal casually states that “from our point of view this issue was closed many years ago.”
-That is accurate enough, but the accompanying prohibition on “further personal dialogue” is more than slightly suspect.
+That is accurate enough.
+The accompanying prohibition on “further personal dialogue” is more than slightly suspect.
 The reasons why the issue was closed do bear close inspection, and are sufficient to shatter the myth of holistic expertise and “spiritual community.”

 The issue was effectively closed when my mother was ruthlessly excluded from Open Community membership in January 1994.
 She was originally stigmatised (a few years earlier) because she opposed the excesses of new age entrepreneur Stanislav Grof, who strongly infiltrated the Foundation during the years 1989-93.
 Grof Transpersonal Training Inc. was championed by Foundation Director Craig Gibsone, who became an ardent convert to that form of alternative therapy in 1989.